altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 'J::Should we use different bodies'
 'L::No, speed - we need to get there now.'
 'J::Think she is alright?'
-'L::She was as disconnected as you can get...
+'LX::She was as disconnected as you can get...
 So maybe?'
 ~The Lux drove on in silence~
-~In the Romanian country side there was a ravine not on any map~ ~Earth riven in a jagged scar on the scale of legend~ ~A castle built into the cliff-face, flush and without entrance, at least visibly~ ~The main entrance was a hatchway that opened up top~ ~Though a road not on any map, winding along the lip of the ravine, the Lux reached their destination~ }
+~In the Romanian country side there was a ravine not on any map~ ~Earth riven in a jagged scar on the scale of legend~ ~A castle built into the cliff-face, flush and without entrance, at least visibly~ ~The main entrance was a hatchway that opened up top~ ~Though an unknown road, winding along the lip of the ravine, the Lux reached their destination~ }
 {%%%%
 mn:M